 The period of Work Placement will form an integral part of the course and will consist of a specified minimum period in a workplace as listed in the Work Placement Guidelines document.
 Work placement will be managed by a committee consisting of the head of department; programme co-ordinator and the academic supervisor.
 Each work placement will be supervised by an academic supervisor and an industry supervisor.
-The student will be invited to find a suitable placement and obtain ratification from the academic supervisor.
-Assistance will be given to students who have difficulties in securing an appropriate placement.
+You will be invited to find a suitable placement and obtain ratification from the academic supervisor.
+Assistance will be given to you if you have difficulties in securing an appropriate placement.
 Placement will normally be obtained with industry relevant to the core qualification of the programme.

 When a suitable training place has been obtained, the academic supervisor will agree:

-- An industry supervisor within the placement company to whom the student will be responsible.
+- An industry supervisor within the placement company to whom you will be responsible.

 - A training programme which takes into account the aims of industrial placement as stated above.

-- During the placement period the student will be visited on at least one occasion by the academic supervisor.
-During this visit, assessment will be made of the student's progress within the agreed programme and any necessary alterations, modifications or adjustments will be made after consultation with the student and industry supervisor
+- During the placement period you will be visited on at least one occasion by the academic supervisor.
+During this visit, assessment will be made of your progress within the agreed programme and any necessary alterations, modifications or adjustments will be made after consultation with you and industry supervisor

 The Certificate will be delivered as follows:

-- Workplace Project: - completed within employers workplace by agreement, from September 2019 to May 2020.
+- Workplace Project: Completed within employers workplace by agreement

 Closing Date for Applications